 Preship tests

-This section provides the test procedures to be used prior to shipment of the NENG to the NEN field station.
+This section provides the test procedures to be used prior to shipment of the DAPHNE to the NEN field station for the IRIS mission.
+This procedure is based on testing for the NEN Gateway sent to ASF in July of 2016.
+Adjustments to the procedure as appropriate for DAPHNE are expected.
+Adjustments for the NISAR mission are also expected.

 Basic Verification